aosabook/500lines/data-store/chapter.md

 Simplifications
 ---------------

-DBDB tries to show the basic patterns used to create a key/value store with atomic, durable updates.
+DBDB tries to show some basic patterns you can use to create a key/value store with atomic, durable updates.
 Consistency is not covered